Committees of the Board

 All of the Audit Committee members have been determined to be independent as defined by SEC and NYSE regulations.

-The Board of Directors has determined that Gerald M. Lieberman, Murray A. Goldberg and Roberto Mignone are “audit committee financial experts” as defined by applicable SEC regulations.
+The Board of Directors has determined that, of the directors on this committee, Gerald M. Lieberman (chair) and Roberto A. Mignone are “audit committee financial experts” as defined by applicable SEC regulations.

-Publicly held Israeli companies are required to appoint a compensation committee.
-Our Compensation Committee includes only independent directors, as defined by SEC and NYSE regulations.
+The Israeli Companies Law requires publicly held Israeli companies to appoint a compensation committee.
+As a NYSE-listed company, Teva’s HR and Compensation Committee must be comprised solely of independent directors, as defined by the SEC and NYSE regulations.

-The Compensation Committee is responsible for establishing annual and long-term performance goals and objectives for our executive officers, as well as reviewing our compensation philosophy and policies (including our Compensation Policy).
+The HR and Compensation Committee is responsible for establishing annual and long-term performance goals and objectives for our executive officers, as well as reviewing our compensation philosophy and policies (including our Compensation Policy).

-The Compensation Committee is responsible for reviewing plans for the succession of our directors, our chief executive officer and other senior members of executive management.
+The HR and Compensation Committee is responsible for reviewing plans for the succession of our chief executive officer and other senior members of executive management.

 The role of our Corporate Governance and Nominating Committee is to (i) identify individuals who are qualified to become directors; (ii) recommend to the Board of Directors director nominees for each annual meeting of shareholders; and (iii) assist the Board of Directors in establishing and reviewing Teva’s statement of corporate governance principles and promoting good corporate governance in Teva.

-All of the committee members must be, and have been determined to be, independent as defined by NYSE regulations.
+All of the Corporate Governance and Nominating Committee members have been determined to be independent as defined by NYSE regulations.

 The role of our Finance and Investment Committee is to assist the Board of Directors in fulfilling its responsibilities with respect to our financial and investment strategies and policies, including determining policies on these matters and monitoring implementation.
 It is also authorized to approve certain financial transactions (such as material loans and other financing arrangements), review our financial risk management policies and evaluate the execution, financial results and integration of Teva’s completed acquisitions, as well as various other finance-related matters, including our global tax structure and allocation policies.
 According to the committee’s charter, at least one of the committee’s members must be qualified as a financial and accounting expert under SEC regulations and/or the Israeli Companies Law.

-The Board of Directors has determined that Gerald M. Lieberman, Murray A. Goldberg and Roberto Mignone are financial and accounting experts under Israeli law.
+The Board of Directors has determined that, of the directors on this committee, Gerald M. Lieberman and Roberto A. Mignone (chair) are financial and accounting experts under Israeli law.

-The role of our Compliance Committee is to oversee our: (i) policies and practices for complying with laws, regulations and internal procedures; (ii) policies and practices regarding issues that have the potential to seriously impact our business and reputation; (iii) global public policy positions; and (iv) social responsibility and community outreach.
+The role of our Compliance Committee is to oversee our: (i) policies and practices for complying with laws, regulations and internal procedures; (ii) policies and practices regarding issues that have the potential to seriously impact our business and reputation; (iii) global public policy positions; (iv) strategy and governance of ESG matters and to advise the Board on ESG matters; and (v) implementation of our culture of integrity.

 A majority of committee members must be determined to be independent as defined by NYSE regulations.
 The chairperson of the Audit Committee shall be invited by the committee chairperson to participate in the Compliance Committee, as deemed relevant to the committee’s agenda.